 There are many chemicals readily available over the counter that try to burn off warts.
 Another way is to treat the wart yourself using natural essential oils.
 Treating the wart yourself saves you repeated visits to the doctor, but does require considerable time and effort on your part.

-To kill a wart, you need to use a natural essential oil with anti-viral properties.
+To kill a wart, you need to use a natural essential oil.
 Cypress is the best, but Lemon, Lavender, Melissa, Oregano, Thyme, Tansy and Tea Tree (Melaleuca) also work well.
 These oils burn the wart, but will also burn the healthy skin, so care needs to be taken to keep the oil only on the wart.
 Less than a drop is all you need.

 Adults should use the oils straight.
 For children under 12, dilute the natural essential oil in Apple cider vinegar; using 5 drops of oil in 2 teaspoons vinegar.
 Apply to the wart using a Q-tip and avoid getting it on the surrounding skin.
 Sometimes you can use a dropper and just touch the tip of the dropper to the wart without squeezing it, as even one drop can be too much for a small wart.